👉 TAP TO SAVE 30% WITH CODE NEW

 Thunder Dan's favorite RB matchups to exploit for Week 18 of 2025 -- DFS running backs to target on DraftKings and FanDuel.
 These RB matchups are GPP and cash game opportunities.

 Even as I finish writing this on Saturday morning, we still don't have as much information as we normally do in a regular week.
-So what I decided to do this week was highlight the top six team matchups and list the various running backs on those teams who could be in line for a big day if they get the touches.
-You won't find Bijan Robinson or Jahmyr Gibbs on this list, the two most-expensive backs on the slate who are both projected to be the most highly-rostered this week.
+So, what I decided to do this week was highlight the top six team matchups and list the various running backs on those teams who could be in line for a big day if they get the touches.
+You won't find Bijan Robinson or Jahmyr Gibbs on this list, the two most-expensive backs on the slate, who are both projected to be the most highly rostered this week.
 You already know those backs are typically good plays most weeks, and their rostership this week is more of a product of how much value will be available on the slate and not a reflection of their matchups.
 By all means, play those guys in lineups, but I am hunting for the other running backs who can win you the slate at a fraction of the rostership.

 The primary focus of this piece is NFL DFS; however, these are also running backs you should consider adding to your season-long lineups and are great candidates for prop bets.
 We also have lots of great NFL DFS articles and NFL DFS tools to help you win MORE this season!
-Without any further ado, here are my top six TEAM matchups for the Week 18 main slate on Sunday, January 4th at 1 PM.
+Without any further ado, here are my top six TEAM matchups for the Week 18 main slate on Sunday, January 4th at 1 PM ET.

 Week 18 Running Back Matchups